Create, don’t consume

 If your honest intention with consumption is to be “informed” then the amount you consume should be at such smaller volumes, considerably more focused, and much less frequently, so that the real signal is being consumed instead of the noise.

 Sometimes, you’ll notice your body even fighting back against this consumption during moments of complete and utter bordem.
 In what some call “The Flood”: where your brain overflows with thoughts and ideas that it hasn’t had time to process during those prolonged periods of consumption.
-If you’re Flooding, just know that your true Self is drowning.
+If you’re Flooding, just know that your true self is drowning.

-Ultimately, you should only consume things which service Creation.
+Ultimately, you should only consume things which service creation.
 I call this “Creative Consumption”: where what you consume is only that which increases your creative momentum, contributes to a creation, or masturbatorily, is one of your own creations.
 Further, you use creative techniques to bind what you’re consuming to the lattice of your knowledge.
 This is the only healthy form of consumption.
 In future writings, I’ll attempt to show you how to do this.

-Creation
+Creation Defined

-First, let’s define Creation.
-Abstractly: Creation is a process where forms are transformed, through composition or destruction, into conceptually different forms.
+First, let’s define creation.
+Abstractly: Creation is a process where forms are transformed, through composition (or destruction), into conceptually different forms.

 By “forms” I am really referring to Platonic forms, but I don’t want this to divulge into a philosophical discussion.
 So let me make my definition a little more practical:

-Creative acts
+Creative Acts

 So what are some examples of daily, creative acts?
-When you’re really good, Creation will just pop up for you in everything.
+When you’re really good, creation will just pop up for you in everything.
 And though the best creative acts are those which allow for the most spontaneity in the moment, some creations take much longer to reap than others.

 An example of a non-obvious creative act is memorizing something.
 You can simply do it by brute force or rote methods, but transforming it into a creative act by using mnemonics, the method of loci, or memory palace techniques flexes your imagination muscle and more optimally encodes the information in your brain.
 If you consume by adding to your memory palace in an elaborately encoded way, you’re performing Creative Consumption.

 Another example of an approach that can be either creative or consumptive is in math or physics.
-Students usually approach solving a problem in these subjects in one of two ways: 1) starting from first principles to derive the characteristic equations of the solution or 2) memorizing order of operations and equations they’ve seen in their textbooks.
+Students usually approach solving a problem in these subjects in one of two ways: 1) starting from first principles to derive the characteristic equations of the solution or 2) memorizing equations and order of operations they’ve seen in textbooks.
 The first way is creative, the second is consumptive.
 By starting from first principles and setting axiom systems for your problem, you’re forced to create the universe of which the solution equation(s) characterize.
 You create the laws.
 You create the constraints.
 You arrive at the solution by merely walking through your newly created world and probing it for explicit values.
 It’s quite a beautiful experience.

 Rote, repetitive acts contain the least creative potential.
 You can still make them creative by repeatedly re-stylizing the routine and environment in which you do them.
-But it’s better to use that time for what I call “The Flush”: resetting your emotional cache built up during periods of Creation.
+But it’s better to use that time for what I call “The Flush”: resetting your emotional cache built up during periods of creation.
 Flushing is of critical importance.
 It potentiates your future creative sessions and keeps the continuous creation process sustainable.
-This is where boredom becomes a valuable tool for Creation.
+This is where boredom becomes a valuable tool for creation.
 In fact, sitting in and owning boredom is one of the best things you can do to Flush your system.
 In future writings, I’ll go deeper into Flushing techniques and examples of continuously making your life a creative one.

 Recap